httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 opportunistic security.
 When it is in use, the alternative service can provide any certificate, or even select TLS cipher suites that do not include authentication.

+A client acquires an http-opportunistic response by making a GET request to the "http-opportunistic" well-known URI.
 When the client has a valid http-opportunistic response for an origin, it MAY consider there to be reasonable assurances when:

 * The origin and alternative service's hostnames are the same when compared in a case-insensitive fashion, and